ArmanShiri/Eatograph/README.md

 # Eatograph 🍽️

-Eatograph is a calorie, meal and also workout tracking web application that helps users log their daily meals, track calories, and manage diet goals.
+Eatograph is a web application for tracking calories, meals, and workouts.
+It allows users to log daily meals, monitor calories consumed and calories burned, and manage their diet and fitness goals.
 The app is built with **HTML, CSS, and Vanilla JavaScript**, following OOP and modular design principles.

 ## Features